 Today’s nautiluses are also opportunist feeders, preying on shrimp and small fishes.
-At Shedd, our nautilus eats clam, shrimp, smelt, silversides, mackerel, capelin and herring.
-Aquarist Laura Hilstrom lets this cephalopod demonstrate its feeding techniques.
+At Shedd, our nautiluses eat clam, shrimp, smelt, silversides, mackerel, capelin and herring.
+Aquarist Laura Hilstrom lets these cephalopods demonstrate their feeding techniques.

-At the habitat, she slides open the cobalt blue plexiglass covers that create a low-light, deep ocean environment for the nautilus.
-The animal is anchored to its rocky reef wall, but when Laura attaches a small shrimp to the end of a wand-like plexi feed stick and swishes it in the water, the nautilus bobs over.
-“It moves faster in reverse, when its siphon, called a hyponome, is a straight tube for a jet of water, than it does going forward, when the hyponome is bent underneath it,” she says.
-In the wild, the nautilus would also use the siphon to blow water to uncover crabs and even carrion in sand or fine coral rubble on the reef floor.
+At the habitat, she slides open the cobalt blue plexiglass covers that create a low-light, deep ocean environment for the animals.
+They are anchored to its rocky reef wall, but when Laura attaches a small shrimp to the end of a wand-like plexi feed stick and swishes it in the water, they bob over.
+“A nautilus moves faster in reverse, when its siphon, called a hyponome, is a straight tube for a jet of water, than it does going forward, when the hyponome is bent underneath it,” she says.
+In the wild, ae nautilus would also use the siphon to blow water to uncover crabs and even carrion in sand or fine coral rubble on the reef floor.

-Our nautilus grabs the shrimp and pumps its gills so hard in excitement from the successful “hunt” that it rocks in the water.
+One nautilus grabs the shrimp and pumps its gills so hard in excitement from the successful “hunt” that it rocks in the water.
 When it calms down, it glides back to the rockwork, anchors and begins to devour its meal, shell and all.
-In addition to the calcium it gets from the shrimp shell, the nautilus absorbs the liquid calcium that Laura adds to the water to ensure her charge has healthy shell growth.
+In addition to the calcium it gets from the shrimp shell, the nautilus absorbs the liquid calcium that Laura adds to the water to ensure that her charges have healthy shell growth.